stefan-hoeck/idris2-ilex/README.md

   used in the lexers is provided together with a few basic conversion functions to extract lexicographic tokens from the matched byte arrays.
+* Full unicode (UTF-8) support: Regular expressions based on characters (unicode code points) are automatically converted to state machines that handle non-ascii code points correctly at the byte level.
 * Streaming: It is straight forward to use the state machines in a setting where large amounts of data have to be streamed chunk-wise without loading them all at once into memory.